direct to content

 Shipwreck

-The wreck of the Java was discovered using side-scan sonar and diving inspections on December 1, 2002 during an expedition led by Kevin Denlay.
+The wreck of the Java is indicated as 'Historic Shipwreck' on official nautical charts.
+It was was discovered in 2002 using side-scan sonar and diving inspections during an expedition led by Kevin Denlay.
 The wreck was found lying on her starboard side in remarkable condition.

 Salvage

-In 2016 it was discovered that the wrecks of De Ruyter and Java, and much of Kortenaer had disappeared from the seabed, although their imprints on the ocean floor remained.
+In 2016 it was discovered that the wrecks of the De Ruyter and the Java, and much of the Hr.
+Ms. Kortenaer had disappeared from the seabed, although their imprints on the ocean floor remained.
 During a meeting on November, 23 2016, President Widodo of Indonesia and Prime Minister Rutte of the Netherlands agreed that the countries would work together to determine what had happened and to preserve their maritime heritage in the future.
 A three-tracked approach was agreed upon by both governments:

 • Verification of the disappearance;